Wordfence works on most WordPress websites. However, to make sure it works on your site you can check that it meets our minimum system requirements.

 General System Requirements

 Wordfence is tested and works on Linux or other Unix type operating systems.
 We do not recommend using Wordfence on Windows/IIS.
 Though we have reports of Wordfence working on IIS and other Windows web server platforms they are not officially supported.
-Please note that HHVM is currently not supported due to stability issues within HHVM.
-As of 2017-05-25, WordPress is not tested with HHVM.
-WordPress development team recommend switching to PHP 7.
+Please note that HHVM is not supported due to stability issues within HHVM.
+As of May 2017, WordPress is not tested with HHVM.

-Wordfence works on PHP 5.3 but we strongly recommend PHP version 5.6 or greater, and preferably PHP 7.0 or greater.
-Please note that everything prior to PHP 5.6 is currently considered old and unsupported by the developers of PHP.
-There are no security releases for older versions, though some hosts may have an old version of PHP with “backported” security fixes, to make the old version safe while making minimal changes to PHP itself.
-You can see a nice visual depiction of PHP version history here: http://en.wikipedia.org/wiki/PHP#Release_history
+Wordfence works on PHP versions as old as 5.5, but we recommend PHP version 8.0 and above.
+Please note that everything prior to PHP 8.1 is currently considered old and unsupported by the developers of PHP.
+There are no security releases for older versions, though some hosting providers may have an old version of PHP with “backported” security fixes, to make the old version safe while making minimal changes to PHP itself.
+You can see a timeline of PHP version history here on php.net:

 Aside from security concerns, newer versions generally have performance and stability improvements.
-Some hosts let you choose the PHP version your site uses in the site’s control panel, separate from WordPress.
+Some hosting providers let you choose the PHP version your site uses in the site’s hosting control panel, separate from WordPress.

-You require a MySQL or MariaDB database.
-Wordfence will work with MyISAM or the InnoDB storage engine set as your default engine.
-We don’t specify type when creating our tables and will use your defaults.
-If you are having issues with corrupt tables try reinstalling using InnoDB as default instead of MyISAM as it tends to be a bit more stable.
+If you are having issues with corrupt database tables, try reinstalling using InnoDB as the default storage engine instead of MyISAM as it tends to be a bit more stable.

-We suggest a minimum of 64 megabytes of memory which needs to be available to PHP for you to run Wordfence.
-Our recommended memory for Wordfence is 128 megabytes or greater for best operation.
+We recommend a minimum of 128 megabytes of memory which needs to be available to PHP for you to run Wordfence.

-You can also check your system information by clicking the link at the bottom of your Wordfence options page to view your web server and PHP environment information.
-On some installations there may be text titled “memory_limit” which shows your memory limit as set in your PHP.ini file.
-However this is not present on many modern systems and it’s also unreliable because it’s possible to limit memory at the web server level and also the operating system level.
-So instead, if you see an out of memory error, we suggest you contact your site admin or hosting provider and work with them to determine:
+You can also check your system information by clicking the link “Click to view your system’s configuration in a new window”.
+This is found in the “Other Tests” section on the “Tools” > “Diagnostics” page.
+A new browser tab will open to show your web server and PHP environment information.
+If the page is blank then this means that your hosting provider has likely disabled the “phpinfo” function.
+Look for the line “memory_limit” in the “Core” section which shows your memory limit as set in the master “php.ini” file on your server.
+However, this might not be present on some systems and it is also unreliable because it is possible to limit memory at the web server level and also the operating system level.
+So instead, if you see a memory error, we suggest you contact your site administrator or your hosting provider and work with them to determine:

 - What your memory limit is.